ruby-i18n/ruby-cldr/README.md

 $ thor cldr:export --locales de fr en --components numbers plurals --target=./tmp/export
 ```

-This will export the components :numbers and :plurals from the locales :de, :fr and :en to the same target directory.
+This will export the components :numbers and :plurals from the locales `de`, `fr` and `en` to the same target directory.

-Also note that CLDR natively builds on a locale fallback concept where all locales eventually fall back to a :root locale.
-E.g. the :de-AT locale only contains a single format for numbers, which means that an application is supposed to use other formats from the :de locale (fallback).
-Particular bits of information are only present in the :root locale where all locales fall back to eventually.
+Also note that CLDR natively builds on a locale fallback concept where all locales eventually fall back to a `root` locale.
+E.g., the `de-AT` locale only contains a single format for numbers, which means that an application is supposed to use other formats from the `de` locale (fallback).
+Particular bits of information are only present in the `root` locale where all locales fall back to eventually.

 By default this library just exports data that is present in CLDR for a given locale.
 If you do not want to use locale fallbacks in your application you'll need to "flatten" locale fallbacks and merge the data during export time.
-To do that you can use the --merge option:
+To do that you can use the `--merge` option:

 ```
 $ thor cldr:export --merge